PhiLhoSoft/Web-Playground/doc/How to test if a variable or property is defined.md

 Actually, I will ignore this one: it is the same case than the first one, and a simple look at the code around is better than coding a check!
 It is here only for exhausting the cases...

 - Check if a property is defined on an object.<br>
 That's the most common case.
-It is used against global objects (eg. to see if a browser object has one of the latest features), against library objects (to handle old versions or optional features), against object parameters (optional properties on a parameter), etc.
+It is used against global objects (eg. to see if a browser object has one of the latest features), against library objects (to handle old versions or optional features), against function parameters (optional properties on a parameter), etc.

 - Check if a function parameter is defined.<br>
 A function expecting a number of parameters can be called with only part of them, or even none.